vekatze/neut/book/src/commands.md

 2. Creates a new `module.ens` that contains the list of the older digests
 3. Packs the ens file and the other required files to create a tarball `2-2.tar.zst`

-This digest information inside `module.ens` of `2-2.tar.zst` should appear as follows:
+The digest information inside `module.ens` of `2-2.tar.zst` should look as follows:

 ```ens
 {